azizulnwu/Green-Earth-project/README.md

 #### 3) What are arrow functions in ES6?

-And:Arrow function simply way to declare a function.
+Ans:Arrow function simply way to declare a function.

 #### 4) How does destructuring assignment work in ES6?